Golf in Oceania

 According to the R&A’s 2019 Golf Around the World publication, Oceania has 2109 golf courses.
 96% of those golf courses are located in New Zealand and Australia, so that is where we will begin our golf travels!

 Golf in New Zealand

 This golfabond journey of ours took us to the land of the Kiwi excited to play Golf in New Zealand.
-We travelled for three months in the early spring (September to November) of 2019, logging just over 6000 kilometres in our campervan, and played our way from the most northern golf course all the way to the most southern, with many stops in-between.
+We traveled for three months in the early spring (September to November) of 2019, logging just over 6000 kilometers in our campervan, and played our way from the most northern golf course all the way to the most southern, with many stops in between.

 While traveling around, we made it our goal to play all the True Links Golf Courses of New Zealand!
 We are so happy to report- mission accomplished!

 Golf in Australia

 Playing Golf in Australia has been a dream of mine for most of my life.
 After almost 35 years of dreaming, Menekse and I arrived on a one-way flight to Melbourne.